 Fluoride is a mineral found in your bones and teeth.
-Fluoride is naturally present in water, however many communities add fluoride to their water system to achieve a level recommended to prevent tooth decay.
-Fluoride has been shown to protect teeth against cavities.
+It is naturally present in water, however many communities add fluoride to their water system to achieve a level recommended to prevent tooth decay.
+It has been shown to protect teeth against cavities.
 The American Dental Association reports every dollar invested in water fluoridation saves over $38 in dental treatment.
 Learn more about dental fluoride treatments and how you benefit.

 Fluoride can be delivered to a person two different ways.
 Systemic fluorides, like those added to a water supply, are swallowed.
 You could also take dietary supplements to get fluoride.
 Topical fluorides are applied directly to the teeth, usually by a dentist.
-Some toothpastes and mouthwashes have fluoride added to them.
+Some toothpastes and mouthwashes also have fluoride added to them.

 Benefits of Fluoride Treatments

 Both children and adults need fluoride for healthy teeth.
 Fluoride itself doesn’t remove decay, but it can help stop decay from getting to the roots of your teeth.
 Fluoride strengthens the enamel, the outer surface of your teeth and can also repair damage to the teeth.
 If you experience chronic dry mouth, a fluoride varnish helps protect your teeth from decay.

 Fluoride treatments are very safe.
 The amount of fluoride used in a varnish might be concentrated, but the actual amount of fluoride is still within safe measures.
 You should keep fluoride supplements away from children and only use the recommended amount.
 Too much fluoride can stain teeth.
 If you take too much fluoride, you may have nausea or diarrhea.
 Children under three years old should not use a fluoride toothpaste, but they can receive fluoride treatments from a dentist.
 Water fluoridation is safe for children and adults.